Audition (Glee): Production

 On January 11, 2010, Fox President Kevin Reilly announced that Glee had been picked up for a second season, and would be holding nationwide, open casting calls to fill three new roles.
 The auditions were intended to be the subject of a multi-part television special, which would air in the lead-in to the second season premiere, with the new cast members revealed in the first episode.
 Series creator Ryan Murphy stated that Glee aimed to become "the first interactive musical comedy on television".
 Ultimately, the reality show did not go ahead, due to Murphy's desire to concentrate on the main series and fear that the distraction of the reality show might damage Glee.

 As of "Audition", formerly recurring cast members Heather Morris and Naya Rivera were promoted to series regulars as cheerleaders and glee club members Brittany Pierce and Santana Lopez respectively.
 The episode introduced four new cast members.
 Chord Overstreet plays Sam Evans, a recurring character who is initially an athletic protégé of glee club member Finn, but becomes his rival.
 Jake Zyrus appears as Sunshine Corazon, a foreign exchange student and rival to Rachel.
-Zyrus was a fan of the show during its first season, and had his manager approach Murphy about casting her in season two.
+Zyrus was a fan of the show during its first season, and had his manager approach Murphy about casting him in season two.
 Dot-Marie Jones was cast as football coach Shannon Beiste, replacing season one cast member Patrick Gallagher as Ken Tanaka.
 Cheyenne Jackson appears as Dustin Goolsby, the new director of rival glee club Vocal Adrenaline, replacing Shelby Corcoran (Idina Menzel).
 Jackson was originally considered for the role of Will, and in 2009 was cast in the Glee episode "Acafellas" as Vocal Adrenaline choreographer Dakota Stanley, but he was unable to perform due to illness.
 Murphy described Dustin as "a complete villain", and stated that he would "become very intertwined in Will's life".